njsito01/Portfolio-Project_CTA-Ridership/README.md

 ### Process

-My first step to cleaning the data was to ensure that I did not make any changes to the original data.
+The first step to cleaning the data was to ensure that I did not make any changes to the original data.
 To do this, I created two new tables, and named them to both avoid confusion, as well as to be easier to reference.

 <details>
   <summary><sub>Expand for the code used to create new "working tables"</sub></summary>